 In its first month, Fire Dept. Coffee sold thousands of dollars of coffee online.
-Interest in the brand didn’t stop and sales have since more than doubled year over year.
-While the focus on growing and scaling this successful business is crucial, Schneider and his team remained committed to the company’s original purpose: to give back to the local and national firefighting community and the people who made Fire Dept. Coffee the breakout star that it is.
+Interest in the brand didn't stop, and sales have more than doubled yearly.
+While focusing on growing and scaling this successful business is crucial, Schneider and his team remained committed to the company's original purpose: to give back to the local and national firefighting community and the people who made Fire Dept. Coffee the breakout star that it is.

 Today, even as it continues to experience explosive growth, Fire Dept. Coffee supports its local community in Rockford through community regeneration and providing solid career opportunities with competitive salaries to the local firefighters, first responders, and coffee connoisseurs employed.

-The company revitalized two abandoned buildings in its home city, which became Fire Dept. Coffee’s roasting facility and its fulfillment center.
-Workers collect litter and take care of the weeds in the areas around its facilities.
-Fire Dept. Coffee’s efforts have fostered a renewed feeling of community pride with other businesses in the area following suit.
-It’s a true testament to what investment in communities that come together and work toward a collective good can do, and what ripple effects that may have in our world.
+The company revitalized two abandoned buildings in its home city, which became Fire Dept. Coffee's roasting facility and its fulfillment center.
+Workers collect litter and take care of the weeds around its facilities.
+Fire Dept. Coffee's efforts have fostered a renewed feeling of community pride, with other businesses following suit.
+It's a testament to what investment in communities that come together and work toward a collective good can do and what ripple effects that may have in our world.

-“We’re really invested in where we’re from,” Schneider emphasized.
-“I’ve been a firefighter and paramedic in the city of Rockford for 12 years.
+“We're invested in where we're from,” Schneider emphasized.
+“I've been a firefighter and paramedic in Rockford for 12 years.
 Working with people from all walks of life has created a deep emotional connection between myself, my team, and those we caffeinate and serve.”

 Maintaining purpose during high growth